Family Medical Leave (FMLA)

 - Notifying management 30 days in advance, or as soon as practical and possible, of the need for time off that might qualify for FMLA;

 - Ensuring that his/her health care provider returns the completed FMLA medical certification form directly to FMLASource within 15 days of requesting FMLA leave.

 - Following all departmental call-in procedures for absences;

 - Scheduling appointments to avoid disrupting the workflow in the work area, whenever possible;

 Benefits of FMLASource

 FMLASource® is an easy and convenient way to request, track and manage family and medical leave.
-Either online or over the phone 24 hours a day, 7 days per week.
+Either online or over the phone 24 hours a day, 7 days per week, employees can: